 Twisted nematic or TN LCD panel is a type of thin-film transistor liquid crystal display or TFT-LCD that is commonly used in an array of consumer electronic devices such as digital watches and calculators, as well as computer monitors and mobile phones.

-However, further demands for better and wider display applications resulted in the emergence of newer display technologies such as in-plane switching or IPS LCD technology and active-matrix organic light-emitting diode or AMOLED technology.
+However, further demands for better and wider display applications resulted in the emergence of newer display technologies such as plasma panel display or PDP technology, in-plane switching or IPS LCD technology and active-matrix organic light-emitting diode or AMOLED technology.

 Nonetheless, it cannot be denied that the introduction of TN technology during the 1970s was a major technological breakthrough because it commercialized the use of LCD and made the use of digital electronic displays in consumer electronic devices affordable and practical.

 This article enumerates and discusses the critical advantages and disadvantages of twisted nematic LCD technology.